 Earlier in April, as part of Stress Awareness Month, we addressed how employers can protect the mental health of employees during the post lockdown return to work.

-Given that this year’s theme is ‘Regaining Connectivity, Certainty and Control’, we also wanted to provide guidance around how workers themselves can cope with and reduce their stress levels.
+Given that 2021’s theme was ‘Regaining Connectivity, Certainty and Control’, we also wanted to provide guidance around how workers themselves can cope with and reduce their stress levels.

 This is particularly prevalent in the current climate, as lockdown restrictions ease, working patterns look set to change once again and people will still inevitably have concerns around keeping Covid-19 safe.